Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 4 - Expeditions in the Ming Dynasty.md

 	- Recent propaganda to revive and celebrate the legacy of Zheng He
 	- Xi Jinping’s Belt and Road Initiative
 		- 1421: The Year China Discovered America

+## Very Aggravating Quotes
+"If they don't they have to go to, what?
+(Points at Indonesia) is this the Philippines?
+(Philippines, mind you, was 4 inches above Indonesia, CLEARLY LABELED)" Chang, Lecture 4'
+"I used to include maps on my test, they had to identify where places were on the map"